The Heavy Mill base consists of 4 to 6 x 40*40 cross extrusions and 2 x 40*120 Y Extrusions.

-- Do install the Flanged Bearings, Acme Thread, Hardened Shafts and Pillow Block bearings at this time so that it doesn’t have to come apart during installation of the Z-Axis.
+- Do install the Flanged Bearings, Acme Thread, Hardened Shafts and Pillow Block bearings at this time so that it doesn’t have to come apart during the installation of the Z-Axis.

 - The tolerance of the 6 holes for the shafts and flanged bearings is very tight!
 You will likely have to lightly sand the inside of the holes with some emery cloth to install the shafts and bearings, this is a pain but by design and necessary.

-- The Star washers will help the Z motor grip in its slots, install at the closest point to the front, put on AT5 closed belt on then pull back tight and lock off nuts.
+- The Star washers will help the Z motor grip in its slots, install at the closest point to the front, put on AT5 closed belt on then pull back tight and lock-off nuts.